bartaxyz/prefixfree-plugins/README.md

 }
 ```

 It's easy to use but it's static.
-On page load it's hardly write and it's not dynamicaly changing.
+On page load it's hardly written and it's not dynamicaly changing.
 Sometimes it's useful to have nice and pure css.

-If browser support `!` in selectors then it's normal dynamic.
+If browser support `!` in selectors then it's normally dynamic.

 ## 3. Loop in CSS

 ##### Plugin: [prefixfree.loop.js](prefixfree.loop.js)

-Sometimes you have to do something more than one.
-Why don't use loop.
+Sometimes you have to do something more than once.
+Why don't use loop?
 Your code will be smaller and when you want rewrite something you can do it just once and not many times. :)

 ```css
 // loop(variable name, start value, end value)